tanfwong/rfsoc4x2/README.md

 Florida](https://www.ece.ufl.edu) and to do some SDR development with it.

-As I'm learning to use the RFSoC4x2 board, I want to use this repository to jot down my notes on experimenting with the board:
+As I'm learning how to use the RFSoC4x2 board, I want to use this repository to jot down my notes on experimenting with the board:
 1. [Port <em>Vitis Platform Creation Tutorial for ZCU104</em> to RFSoC4x2](./vitis_base_platform.md)